-- higher generality: attribute/detail preservation is not part of the simplification process

-- performed as a post-processing

-phase (after simplification)

-- any attribute can be preserved, by constructing an ad-hoc texture map

-- Used today in most games...
+- higher generality: attribute/detail preservation is not part of the simplification process - performed as a post-processing phase (after simplification) - any attribute can be preserved, by constructing an ad-hoc texture map - ❖Used today in most games...

-A simple idea: ...
+...
 Preserving detail: Simplif.-Independent...